Site last updated August 12, 2014

 Section 001: 12:40-2:10 p.m.
 Tuesdays and Thursdays

 The Parsons et al. textbook takes a tutorial-based, case-study approach.
 Each tutorial chapter concludes with exercises based on business cases.
-The book contains twelve Excel 2010 tutorial chapters (all covered in class, except for the first three chapters as noted above), dealing with such topics as charts and graphing, functions (including financial and time-and-date functions) and formulas; managing records within Excel; Pivot Tables; working with multiple worksheets and workbooks; use of Auditing Tools to troubleshoot spreadsheets and to come to a better understanding of applications built by others; use of Microsoft Query to extract data from Access databases; structured what-iffing and sensitivity analysis with Data Tables, Scenarios, and the Scenario Manager; Goal Seeking; an introduction to linear and nonlinear optimization; the recording of Macros; and the light editing of Macros.
+The book contains twelve Excel 2013 tutorial chapters, dealing with such topics as charts and graphing, functions (including financial and time-and-date functions) and formulas; managing records within Excel; Pivot Tables; working with multiple worksheets and workbooks; use of Auditing Tools to troubleshoot spreadsheets and to come to a better understanding of applications built by others; use of Microsoft Query to extract data from Access databases; structured what-iffing and sensitivity analysis with Data Tables, Scenarios, and the Scenario Manager; Goal Seeking; an introduction to linear and nonlinear optimization; the recording of Macros; and the light editing of Macros.

 If you haven't taken TO 512, a good way to check out your "Excel readiness" for TO 513 is to work with Chapter 2 in the TO 513 textbook (described elsewhere at this site).
 This chapter provides a review of Excel.
 (We don't cover Chapter 2 in TO 513, but start beyond that point in the book.)
 If you are comfortable with the Excel tools applied in the examples worked out in Chapter 2 ("Breakeven Analysis at Great Threads"; "Estimating Sensitivity of Demand to Price at Links"; "Ordering with Quantity Discounts at Sam's Bookstores"; "Calculating NPV at Acron"), then you are qualified to take TO 513 without having formally taken TO 512.